cloudflare/loom/README.md

 The string `tmpl` is a report template using the template syntax described below.
 If it doesn't contain any line break, is interpreted as a pathname to read the template from a text file.

-The template is compiled into a Lua function that takes some arguments (named with `{@ name ...}` tags) and outputs the result as a string.
+The template is compiled into a LJS function that takes some arguments (named with `{@ name ...}` tags) and outputs the result as a string.

 **`loom.annotated(funcs, traces)`**